-Clarifying Text: The Privacy Threshold Assessment/Analysis would be the mechanism that agencies use to determine if PII is, or is not, collected and whether a Privacy Impact Assessment needs to be done for an information system.
+Clarifying Text: The Privacy Threshold Assessment/Analysis is the mechanism that agencies use to determine if PII is, or is not, collected and whether a Privacy Impact Assessment needs to be done for an information system.

-• Yes.
-The agency's PTA/PIA processes are inclusive of all agency data.
+• Partial.
+The agency's PTA/PIA processes are inclusive of some agency data.